 It is intended that two awards will normally be made in each year to a value of around £1000 each, although the exact amount and the number of awards may vary at the discretion of the Council.
 No definite age limit or other restriction is applied, although preference will be given to applicants at the start of their careers or those without alternative sources of funding.
 The award is open to both amateur and professional palaeontologists, but preference will be given to members of the Society engaged in the production of a monographic piece of work.

-Applications must be received by the 28th February 2023 and successful applicants will be informed shortly after the Annual General Meeting of Council in April, 2023.
+Applications must be received by the 29th February 2025 and successful applicants will be informed shortly after the Annual General Meeting of Council in April, 2025.

-On completion of the work, successful candidates must produce a short report (500-1000 words) for the Palaeontographical Society Newsletter and website, and will be expected to submit receipts for expenditure encurred.
-Applicants are also asked to consider publication of their research results in the Palaeontographical Society’s monograph series.
+On completion of the work, successful candidates must produce a short report (500-1000 words) for the Palaeontographical Society Newsletter and website, and will be expected to submit a breakdown of the expenditure incurred.
+We welcome any blogs or social media content you would like to share about your work.
+Applicants are asked to consider publication of their research results in the Palaeontographical Society’s monograph series.

-The Bulman Fund exists to help in the preparation of illustrations for monographs of the Society that have been accepted and are in an advanced stage of preparation.
-Small grants of up to £300 are available to offset the costs of line drawings or other illustrations deemed essential for the monograph being prepared.
-Authors wishing to apply for this fund should contact the secretary.
+The Bulman Fund exists to help in the preparation of illustrations for monographs of the Society that have been accepted, and especially those that are in an advanced stage of preparation.
+They are expected to cover instances where expenses cannot be met any other way.
+Small grants of up to £1000 are available to offset the costs of CT data acquisition and processing, line drawings, and other illustrative components deemed essential for the monograph being prepared.
+Grants are considered on a rolling basis, and are at the Council’s discretion.